 No one wants to think negatively when planning a move.
 However, you should know that sometimes things can go wrong.
 No matter if you are moving long distances or just locally, the right moving insurance will protect your belongings and give you one less thing to worry about.
 Accidents can happen even when you are moving with a professional.
-For this reason, Number 1 Movers have prepared a small guide on moving insurance, and everything you should know about it.
+For this reason, Number 1 Van Lines have prepared a small guide on moving insurance, and everything you should know about it.

 What is moving insurance?